rogerbinns/apsw/doc/async.rst

     loop, |trio|, and |anyio| with asyncio and trio event loops.

     The |aiosqlite| library (asyncio only) is included for comparison which also sends calls to a worker thread.
+Note that it doesn't support cancellation, timeouts, or async callbacks.

 Prefetch